-All fuel tank specifications shall conform to Federal Motor Vehicle Safety Standards 571.301 (fuel system integrity).
+(X) Fuel system-all fuel storage specifications shall conform to FMVSS 571.301 (fuel system integrity).
 In addition:

-(1) Fuel tank shall have a minimum capacity of thirty-three gallons with a thirty gallon actual draw, for buses up to and including fifty-nine passengers.
-School buses of sixty passengers and above shall have a minimum capacity of sixty gallons with a fifty-five gallon actual draw.
+(1) Fuel tank shall have a minimum capacity of twenty-five gallons , for buses up to and including a shell capacity of fifty-nine passengers.
+School buses of sixty passengers and above shall have a minimum capacity of sixty gallons .
 It shall be filled and vented outside of the body.
 Construction will prevent the spillage or drainage of fuel on any part of the exhaust system.

 (3) In addition to the fuel filter, all diesel fueled engines shall have a water separator installed between fuel tank and the injector pumps.
 The fuel/water separator may be incorporated with the fuel filter but the fuel/water separator shall not serve as the fuel filter.

-(4) Drain plug of at least one-fourth inch pipe thread shall be located in center of bottom of fuel tank.
+(4) Drain plug of at least one-fourth inch pipe thread shall be located in center of the bottom of gas and diesel fuel tanks.